Lay3rLabs/WAVS/PUBLISHING_AND_REGISTRY_USAGE.md

 warg publish yank --name <package-name> --version <version-to-yank>
 ```

-Also, if you'd like to easily publish with `cargo-component`, there's a command for that:
+Also, if you'd like to easily do a release build and publish with `cargo-component`, there's a command for that:

 ```bash
 cargo component publish